Replace your cloud storage.

 $ ryra add seafile

-Scaffolds rootless, daemonless podman containers wired with the same authorization system (SSO) and e-mail system with SMTP.
-The bundled registry covers useful services, each end-to-end tested in a fresh virtual machine, and the test framework is simple enough that you can have an AI add new services and prove they work the same way.
+Scaffolds rootless, daemonless podman containers wired with the same authorization system (SSO), e-mail system (SMTP), and automatic end-to-end encrypted backups.
+The default registry covers useful services, each tested in a fresh virtual machine, and the test framework is simple enough that you can have an AI add new services and prove they work the same way.

 | SERVICE | STATUS | URL |